 This is especially true during times of heavy market activity like that of bitcoin’s April 2 breakout, which saw its price rise 17 percent over a 30-minute period.

-As CoinDesk readers know, the move was foreshadowed by changes in market data and sentiment.
+, the move was foreshadowed by changes in market data and sentiment.
 With volatility hitting multi-year lows, multiple technical indicators flashings signs of a bottom and fundamental catalysts (the upcoming halving) combining, there were plenty of developments that signaled a change might be on its way.

 Still, far from examining developments (or asking serious questions), much of the mainstream media’s coverage devolved into outright theory and speculation.

 Here’s the worst of what was a genuinely bad bunch.

 While articles like these from Gizmodo are useful in gauging retail sentiment – ie, determining where the average Joe sits in terms of understanding and valuing cryptocurrency – they, unfortunately aren’t useful for anyone who wants to be informed.

 Writers like Matt Novak have a point – novice retail investors were given a bitter taste in 2018, when the market for cryptocurrencies took a turn for the worse.
 Still, that’s no excuse for not educating yourself or your readers, who, without such learning, may repeat mistakes.

 Without spending too much time on this statement, there are a few incorrect passages, that in particular, don’t ring true.
 For one, bitcoin definitely can act as a medium of exchange.
 It can be, and today is used to facilitate the commerce and trade of goods between parties, a core fundamental function of modern money.

 Next, it’s backed by the computer operators that mine the network itself, all of whom invest real dollars, manpower and equipment in ensuring the network is functional.